ARSSANTO/IAWD_2201/Readme.md

     ```

 * Variable declaration in PHP
-    - To declare a variable in PHP must have to use the $ sign like
+    - To declare a variable in PHP must have to use the $ symbol like
     ```
         <?php
                 $name = 'Atikur Rahaman Santo';